pfeinsper/21b-indago-rfid-conformance-tester/docs-src/software.md

 void receiver_get_package(int *command_vector, int quant_packages, int *command_size, int *quant_packages_received)
 ```

-- `receiver_enable` - Access REG_SET to activate the peripheral Receiver on the IP rfid
+- `receiver_enable` - Access REG_SET to activate the peripheral Receiver on the IP core
 - `receiver_check_usedw` - Access the address that indicates how many packages are in the receiver FIFO
 - `receiver_request_package` - Access BASE_RECEIVER_DATA to read the received package
 - `receiver_empty` - Access REG_SET to check wether the receiver FIFO is empty or not